z0on/2bRAD_denovo/2bRAD_README.txt

 ls -l *.uni | wc -l

 # merging uniqued files, creating mergedUniqTags.fasta for clustering
-# (set minDP and especially minInd higher if you want to crank up filtering against rare and possibly erroneous tag sequences)
+# set minInd to 75-80% of all your individuals (your desired genotyping rate for a locus)
+# (assuming you want to assemble fake reference genome out of these reads)
+# set minDP to even higher value (total depth), something like 2 x minInd
-mergeUniq.pl uni minDP=2 minInd=2 >mydataMerged.uniq
+mergeUniq.pl uni minDP=40 minInd=20 >mydataMerged.uniq

 # Done! how many reads went into analysis?
 tail mer.e*